brecknell/bfpg-template-haskell/README.markdown

 and provides ready-to-splice quoted declarations for the derived instances.

 [Data Accessor][]: A library for defining composable accessors for fields of data types.
-Comes with a [Data Accessors Template][] package which uses reification to generate the accessors for a data type.
+Comes with a [Data Accessor Template][] package which uses reification to generate the accessors for a data type.
 The [Lenses][] package provides similar capabilities, also using Template Haskell.